 Admissions Information for Transfer Students

 We are excited to hear you are considering transferring to Western Washington University and pursuing our new Marine and Coastal Science (MACS) major.
-Annually, the program admits a cohort of approximately 30 students, a cohort made up of both, transfer and Western students.
+Annually, the program admits a cohort of approximately 30 students, a cohort made up of both transfer and current Western students.

-Students who plan to transfer to Western in the fall, and have completed or are on track to complete all preparatory courses by the end of the academic year they are applying in, apply to the major in winter at the same time they apply for admissions to Western Washington University (before March 1st).
+Students who plan to transfer to Western in the fall, and have completed or are on track to complete all preparatory courses, apply to the major in winter at the same time they apply for admissions to Western Washington University (before March 1st).

 General Student Transfer Timeline